garej/blp/README.md

 `$ wolframscript -file "..your/path/to/nevo_kernel_script.wl" -print`

 Usually optimization takes about 90 sec.

+# study

+`nevo_kernel_script.wl` is a text file with comments.
+It has 'data', 'model' and 'run' parts that describe the whole logic of model building.
+The code can be copied into ordinary notebook to get intermediate results.

+This is the *shortest* code with open internal logic of the BLP model we know about.
+Without auxiliary culculations it can be express in a less than 30 lines.

 # references
 [1] Berry, Steven, James Levinsohn & Ariel Pakes (1995) “Automobile Prices in Market Equilibrium,” Econometrica, 63(4): 841-890.